-Bartlesville Radio » News » Bartlesville Fire Dept. Receives 24 Mass Casualty Kits
+Bartlesville Radio » News » Bartlesville Fire Dept. Receives 25 Mass Casualty Kits

 The donation was made at the new burn tower at Tri County Tech in Bartlesville on Thursday morning (pictured).

-Jon Beckloff, Executive Director of Project Tribute Foundation, says three of the kits will go to SROs in Bartlesville.
+Jon Beckloff, Executive Director of Project Tribute Foundation, says three of the kits will go to School Resource Officers in Bartlesville.
 Beckloff adds that each fire engine will be equipped with two kits.
 He says the roughly $5,500 donation will go directly to BFD.

 Kyle Ppool serves on the Play for Burk Foundation.
 Beckloff says he got to talking with Ppool about the idea to supply the BFD with mass casualty bags on their way back from Oklahoma City.
 The guys recently graduated from Leadership Bartlesville Class XXXI and had spent a day at the Capitol when the discussion was had.